-- Turn on the LCD receiver's power... the Mini should also come on with BOTH the RED and GREEN LED's on the RF module lighting up.
-If it does NOT come on like this, immediately turn off the LCD's power and check your connections. - At the LCD's status display, hold the button down for 3 seconds then release it to put it into programming mode. - Follow the frequency programming instructions found in the Eggfinder LCD Receiver User's Guide.
-When you program the frequency on the LCD receiver, the Eggfinder Mini that's connected to it will also be programmed to the same frequency and ID code. - Turn off the LCD receiver, disconnect the programming cable from the LCD and the Mini. - Unsolder the bridge across the PGM pads, and resolder the bridge across the RUN pads. - Power on the Mini, the RED LED on the RF module should start blinking. - Power on the LCD receiver, the GREEN LED on the RF module should start blinking in sync with the RED LED on the Mini.
-This means that they are now on the same frequency/ID. - Wait a few minutes until you get a fix to confirm that everything is working before flying.
+• Turn on the LCD receiver's power... the Mini should also come on with BOTH the RED and GREEN LED's on the RF module lighting up.
+If it does NOT come on like this, immediately turn off the LCD's power and check your connections.

+• At the LCD's status display, hold the button down for 3 seconds then release it to put it into programming mode.

+• Follow the frequency programming instructions found in the Eggfinder LCD Receiver User's Guide.
+When you program the frequency on the LCD receiver, the Eggfinder Mini that's connected to it will also be programmed to the same frequency and ID code.

+- Turn off the LCD receiver, disconnect the programming cable from the LCD and the Mini. - Unsolder the bridge across the PGM pads, and resolder the bridge across the RUN pads. - Power on the Mini, the RED LED on the RF module should start blinking.

+• Power on the LCD receiver, the GREEN LED on the RF module should start blinking in sync with the RED LED on the Mini.
+This means that they are now on the same frequency/ID.

+• Wait a few minutes until you get a fix to confirm that everything is working before flying.
 Note that if you're doing this indoors, it could take awhile... be patient.
+We recommend that you test it outdoors if possible, preferably away from buildings.